Senate braces for showdown over voting rights, filibuster rule - 1330 & 95.5 WFIN

 “I don’t know how you break a rule to make a rule,” Manchin told reporters Tuesday, shooting down the proposed talking filibuster.

-And without the support of every single Democrat, it’ll be a non-starter in the chamber.
+Republican Sen. John Cornyn of Texas warned Democrats they’re embarking on a “slippery slope” in attempting to carve out an exception to the filibuster to pass a piece of legislation.

+“They’ll soon find themselves rueing the day their party broke the Senate,” he said.
+“The next Republican-controlled Senate can make the 2017 tax cuts permanent, ensure that blue state millionaires are required to pay their fair share of federal taxes,” he went on, listing GOP platforms including implementing a 20-week ban on abortion and establishing concealed carry of firearms nationwide.

-Senate Republican Leader Mitch McConnell gave a highly critical speech on the floor Tuesday of the effort after weeks of warning of “scorched earth” if Democrats made a filibuster carveout.
+McConnell, who has courted the Democratic two holdout senators, gave a highly critical speech of Biden and Democrats on the floor Tuesday as well, after weeks of warning of “scorched earth” if Democrats made a filibuster carveout.

 “Does the Senate exist to help narrow majorities double down on divisions or to force broad coalitions to build bridges?”
-McConnell said.
+McConnell said on Tuesday.
 “This fake hysteria does not prove the senate is obsolete it proves the Senate is as necessary as ever.”

 Both parties have supported filibuster carveouts in the past decade for judicial nominees — first under then-Senate Majority Leader Harry Reid, who lowered the threshold for judicial nominees to 51 votes to make way for then-President Barack Obama’s nominees in 2013.
 McConnell, as Senate majority leader in 2017, also used the so-called “nuclear option” to confirm then-President Donald Trump’s first Supreme Court nominee, Neil Gorsuch.

-Across Pennsylvania Avenue, President Joe Biden – one day shy of one year in office – will hold a press conference from the White House around the same time, where he’ll likely take questions on his stalled legislative agenda.
+Across Pennsylvania Avenue, Biden — one day shy of one year in office — will hold a news conference from the White House just before that, where he’ll likely take questions on his stalled legislative agenda.

-The election reform bill at hand in the Senate would make Election Day a federal holiday, expand early voting and mail-in-voting, and give the federal government greater oversight over state elections.
-And would come at a time when nearly 20 states have restricted access to voting fueled by false claims in the wake of the 2020 election, according to the Brennan Center for Justice.